macalimlim/ftw/README.md

 ### Cross Compilation

 You can also enable cross compilation, so you could build and export a game from and to any platform.
-It uses this [docker image](https://github.com/ufoot/godot-rust-cross-compiler) to set up Linux, Android, Mac and Windows toolchains (iOS and WebAssembly toolchains to follow).
-Please read this [section](https://github.com/ufoot/godot-rust-cross-compiler#bugs-and-limitations) to know what is currently supported.
+It uses this [docker image](https://github.com/ufoot/godot-rust-cross-compiler) to set up Linux, Android, Mac iOS and Windows toolchains (WebAssembly toolchains to follow).
+Please read this [section](https://github.com/macalimlim/godot-rust-cross-compiler#bugs-and-limitations) to know what is currently supported.

 ```ini
 [ftw]